Charles E W Bean, Diaries, AWM38 3DRL 606/86/1 - August 1917 - Part 7

 You think tt he is in earnest,

-tt he cannot really see the point,
+tt he really cannot see the point,

-that he is stupid, dim or has
+that he is stupid, dense or has

 some very weighty reason